-Almost all of our foster animals are rescued from high-intake city shelters.
+Almost all of our foster animals are transferred from high-intake city shelters.
 We also accept strays and owner surrenders.
 The shelters try very hard to reunite strays with their owners or find adopters for the animals that come into their care, but unfortunately, their intake numbers usually far exceed their return/adoption rate.
 That’s where the rescues can help reduce the number of adoptable animals that find homes.
 For every animal you foster, you actually save a second animal that can now take its place in the limited space of the shelter.

 HOW MUCH TIME & EFFORT IS NEEDED TO FOSTER AN ANIMAL?

 It depends on the animal you foster.
-Puppies are more work than adults and involve more intensive care, time and energy…although adult dogs generally stay in foster care longer than puppies.
-Many of our dogs take an average of 1-2 months to place, but some can take a year or more to find their perfect match.
+Puppies and kittens are more work than adults and involve more intensive care, time and energy…although adult dogs generally stay in foster care longer than puppies.
+Many of our animals take an average of 1-2 months to place, but some can take a year or more to find their perfect match.
 Since adult pit bulls can take longer to place than other breeds, we look for foster homes that are patient, stable and realistic about what they’re getting into.

 HOW WILL I EVER LET GO ONCE I GET ATTACHED?